RugbyClubRanks/rugbyclubranks.github.io/reviews/2026-03-14-KobelcoKobeSteelers_V_MitsubishiDynaboars.md

 layout: page
 title: Kobelco Kobe Steelers V Mitsubishi Dynaboars on 2026/03/14
 date: 2026-03-14
-categories: "Japan Rugby League One 25/26" match projection
+categories: rugby "Japan Rugby League One 25/26" match projection
 ---
 # Kobelco Kobe Steelers V Mitsubishi Dynaboars on 2026/03/14, 61.0 to 10.0

 # Club Level Predictions

 Now that the game has been played, lets see how the club predictions did.
-I predicted Kobelco Kobe Steelers to win by 12.21, and Kobelco Kobe Steelers won by 51.0.
-That's an absolute error of 38.8 for the margin of victory, while my average absolute error has been 13.3 over the past six months.
-This prediction was more accurate than 4.4% of my recent predictions.
+I predicted Kobelco Kobe Steelers to win by 11.6, and Kobelco Kobe Steelers won by 51.0.
+That's an absolute error of 39.4 for the margin of victory, while my average absolute error has been 13.4 over the past six months.
+This prediction was more accurate than 4.2% of my recent predictions.

-For the Over/Under model, I predicted a total of 55.5 and we have an actual total of 71.0.
-That's an absolute error of 15.5 compared to a six month average of 13.2.
-This prediction was more accurate than 34.4% of my recent predictions.
+For the Over/Under model, I predicted a total of 56.5 and we have an actual total of 71.0.
+That's an absolute error of 14.5 compared to a six month average of 13.2.
+This prediction was more accurate than 37.8% of my recent predictions.
 ## Projected Performances - Club Model